 Two more singles were released from the album, (2am and Maybe We Could Fly) after which Paul Donnelly left to be replaced by Sebastien Hoog.
 This second line-up gigged regularly but disbanded without releasing any recordings.
 In 2010 a third line-up featuring David Preston on bass and Sebastian Kelling on drums finally released their follow-up My Drug Hell 2 and a single Mysteries Of Love which was used in the Brit gangster film The Crew along with two other tracks from the album (You Don’t Need Me Today and Nowhere Town.)
 A third album The Good Times Are All Gone was finished last year and an album of out-takes from the first album entitled The Dregs Of My Drug Hell has also just been released.

-After a short hiatus, MDH are now back with Harry Stam (also of The Pacers) on bass, and Tony Coote (also Cat Black, PP Arnold) on drums.
+After a short hiatus, MDH are now back with Harry Stam (also of The Pacers) on bass and Steve Jones on drums.
 Gig dates are to be announced shortly.